-If you're planning a trip to Ghana and need clean, comfortable accommodation that won't break the bank, make sure to check out the recommendations listed below.
-The hotels detailed here are safe, charismatic and often eco-friendly in addition to being kind to your wallet.
+If you're planning a trip to Ghana and need clean, comfortable accommodations that won't break the bank, make sure to check out these recommendations.
+The hotels detailed here are safe, charismatic, and often eco-friendly in addition to being kind to your wallet.
 We've chosen places located near Ghana's key tourist destinations, including Accra, Cape Coast, Elmina, Kumasi and Mole National Park.
-The rates listed were accurate approximations as of December 2016 (allowing for fluctuating exchange rates), but are always subject to change - so please check for up-to-date prices before deciding on where you'd like to stay.
+It's always important to check for up-to-date prices of multiple locations to be well informed before deciding on where you'd like to stay.
 If you find that you have difficulty booking hotels independently from overseas, consider using the services of a company like Jolinaiko Eco-Tours.

 01 of 10

-La Paradise Inn is located in a quiet, residential neighbourhood close to La Pleasure Beach.
+La Paradise Inn is located in a quiet, residential neighborhood close to La Pleasure Beach.
 Eight apartments, from studios to two-bedrooms, all face the courtyard with its palm trees and small swimming pool.
 The food is excellent and served in the garden by the pool, making this the perfect place to start or end your Ghana vacation.
 Every apartment has a small kitchen, air-conditioning, fans and a TV.
 There is safe parking on the property if you have your own car.
 You can walk to the excellent Artist Exchange gallery, and it's a quick taxi ride or tro-tro to Osu and other hot spots in Accra.
-Rates start at around $100 for a studio apartment.

 02 of 10

 Afia Beach Hotel is a real gem set on three acres of tropical gardens overlooking the beach.
 You can walk to many of Accra's major attractions, or take a short taxi ride.
-The hotel is built to look like a traditional village; and rooms have ensuite bathrooms and balconies.
+The hotel is built to look like a traditional village, and rooms have ensuite bathrooms and balconies.
 The Tribes restaurant is highly regarded and serves both local and continental cuisine, while the adjacent bar is a great place to unwind after a hot day of sightseeing in Accra.
 The gift shop is fantastic, offering a collection of superior arts and crafts selected by the owners of Afia during their travels around the region.
-Rates start at around USD $120 for a double standard room.

 03 of 10

 The Labadi Beach Hotel is by far the most expensive hotel on this recommended list, but if you can afford it, it's a great place to indulge in a little luxury at the end of your trip.
-The rooms are spacious and clean, and come complete with air-conditioning, ensuite bathrooms and a private balcony.
-There's a spa and a spectacular swimming pool, and the restaurant specialises in Ghanaian and continental buffets.
-The hotel boasts its own private section of La Pleasure Beach, so that you don't get hassled by hawkers.
-If you want to experience the true character of La Pleasure, take a short walk down the beach to the centre of the action.
-Rates start at around $300 per night.
+The rooms are spacious and clean, and come complete with air-conditioning, ensuite bathrooms, and a private balcony.
+There's a spa and a spectacular swimming pool, and the restaurant specializes in Ghanaian and continental buffets.
+The hotel boasts its own private section of La Pleasure Beach so that you don't get hassled by hawkers.
+If you want to experience the true character of La Pleasure, take a short walk down the beach to the center of the action.

 04 of 10